The current anti-smoking campaign is

 keep reading below!

-The tobacco industry in general -- and the small
+industry in general -- and the small family tobacco farmer specifically -- has

-government in this latest grab for money and power.
-Not content with it's
+been targeted by the federal government in their grab for money and power.
+Not

-of wealth, the long arm of the federal government in cadence with the health
+eying huge repositories of wealth, the long arm of the federal government in

-care industry and trial lawyers is moving to confiscate and redistribute
+cadence with the health care industry and trial lawyers is moving to confiscate

-professionals, law firms, and
+law firms,

-large corporate growers.
+and large corporate growers.

-Sen. Richard Lugar, R-Ind., supported for a
+Sen. Richard Lugar, R-Ind., supported a

 plan requiring tobacco companies to pay $18 billion to buy out tobacco farmers

-Small farmers in Kentucky and the Carolina's facing the
+Small farmers in Kentucky and the Carolina's facing the loss of

-anyone grow tobacco for whatever price was offered by the market.
+grow tobacco for whatever price was offered by the market.

 Money is central to the collectivist agenda of